 Grand Re-Opening of the ShopRite of Livingston, NJ

 [RELATED: Di Bruno Bros.
 Brings New Italian Snacks To ShopRite Shelves]

-Village Super Market remains true to its roots as a family-owned grocery business committed to serving local communities.
-Third-generation members of the Sumas family operate the stores and continue the family tradition of supporting local communities.
-Village operates 30 ShopRite supermarkets throughout New Jersey, New York and eastern Pennsylvania, as well as specialty markets under the Gourmet Garage and Fairway Market brands in Manhattan.
+Third-generation members of the Sumas family operate Village Super Market, which includes 30 ShopRite supermarkets in New Jersey, New York and eastern Pennsylvania, as well as specialty markets under the Gourmet Garage and Fairway Market brands in Manhattan.

+Grand Re-Opening of the ShopRite of Livingston, NJ